shashankprasanna/distributed-training-workshop/content/kubernetes_dist_training/submit_job.md

 eks-tf-distributed-training-worker-1         1/1     Running   0          66s
 ```

 To observer training logs, run `kubectl logs <pod_name>`.
-Select the launcher pod from the list:
+Select the launcher pod from the list.
+You can use tab complete or copy the name of the pod from the output of `kubectl get pods`

 ```
-kubectl logs eks-tf-distributed-training-launcher-6lgzg
+kubectl logs eks-tf-distributed-training-launcher-<TAB>
 ```

 output: